Warning. Cloning this item will not retain its parent-child relationship.

 At the height of Wellington's postcard craze, people would buy a number each week for personal collections or for mailing.
 New releases were eagerly anticipated.
 They were sent to friends and relatives with the expectation that one would receive postcards in return.
 Collections were often mounted in elaborate albums that would be placed in a conspicuous place in the family home for visitors to see and admire, taking second place only to the family bible.
 The design of the cards became increasingly intricate with vignettes, fancy edging and deep embossment all becoming fashionable.
 The most highly prized were the 'French fold' postcards where a number of images were printed on a long strip.
 These were then folded 'concertina' style to a compact size and bound with stiff cardboard covers.

 Most important was their use as a means of communication in an age when people travelled less frequently, telephones were few, telegraph was expensive - but the postal service was quick, efficient, and cheap.
 They were frequently mailed ahead to announce a family visit, or to invite friends to parties.
 In fact, most of the news conveyed by postcard was trivial and mundane with the image chosen often reflecting the nature of the news.
 For example, postcards showing Wellington Hospital were often sent to friends and relatives of patients giving news of the progress or decline of their health.
 Local incidents could result in a short, limited run of locally produced postcards to publicise the event in an age when photographs were not yet appearing in newspapers.
-Examples in the collection include the appearance of a beached whale on Wellington's south coast and the aftermath of a major storm.
-They provided a convenient and cheap way of keeping in touch without the encumbrance of descriptive letter writing.
-They were one of the few specialist forms of written communication to fill this role until the widespread introduction of email and cell phone messaging.
-In fact 110 years ago, postcards were derided by critics in much the same way that email and text messaging is today; namely they were believed to be a threat to the art of letter writing and people's ability to spell and use grammar correctly.
+Examples in the collection include the appearance of a beached whale on Wellington's south coast, a fatal tram accident on Brooklyn hill and the aftermath of a major storm.
+They provided a convenient and cheap way of keeping in touch without the encumbrance of descriptive letter writing and were one of the few specialist forms of written communication to fill this role until the widespread introduction of email and cell phone messaging.
+In fact, 120 years ago postcards were derided by critics in the same way that email and text messaging were later to be; namely, they were believed to be a threat to the art of letter writing and people's ability to spell and use grammar correctly.

 Decline in popularity